-San Francisco to Los Angeles via Highway 101
+San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 This post is part of a series on travel close to home.
 You can find more posts from this series on my page Getaways Near Me (or You)

 The California portion of US 101 is one of the last remaining and longest US Routes still active.
 Running from Los Angeles to the Oregon border, US 101 covers over 808 miles.
 It is the longest highway of any kind in California.
-Depending on which city you start from in the Bay Area, the portion of the road from San Francisco to Los Angeles via Highway 101 is about 440 miles.
+Depending on which Bay Area city you start from, the distance from San Francisco to Los Angeles via Highway 101 is about 430 miles.

 This article may contain affiliate links.
 We may earn a commission if you use these links to buy products or services.
 Please see our disclosure policy for full details.
 Thanks.